ALEC 400/800 is designed for individuals interested in developing and/or improving program planning skills.

 Description: Personality type and its implications for personal, team, and organizational leadership effectiveness.

-Description: Outcome-based scholarly activities with a faculty mentor.
-Working on either an individualized or small group basis, students develop, execute, and report one or more projects addressing the interaction between research and practice.
+Description: Outcome-based scholarly activity approved in consultation with doctoral advisor.
+While working on either an individualized or small group basis, develop, execute, and report one or more projects addressing the interaction between research and practice in the field of leadership.

 Description: Research in selected problems in leadership education.